wendellpiez/xproc-zone/projects/PlanetXProc/xproc-from-orbit.md

 XProc comes with native support for XML and JSON reading and parsing, for plain text inputs, and for inputs defined with regular grammars using [Invisible XML (ixml)](https://invisiblexml.org).

-All of these types of data, and others, can be passed from one step to another, as long as the step can accommodate the given format or media type.
+All of these types of data, and others, can be passed from one step to another, as long as both steps can accommodate the given format or media type.

-[illustration: a step showing some JSON]
+?src/read-json.xpl?
+With map and array object types, XPath 3.0/3.1 supports JSON natively.

 ---